 What Does Grading a Yard Mean?

 Grading a yard is a form of yard leveling that creates a mild incline.
-In other words, it’s the process of correcting the slope of your yard so that rainwater and other precipitation flow away from the foundation of your home.
+In other words, it’s the process of correcting the slope of your yard so that rainwater and other precipitation flow away from foundation.
 Ideally, your lawn around your house would have a slope of about 5%.
 That means that the surface of the ground 10 feet away from your house would be about 6 inches lower than the ground right next to your foundation.

 However, grades between 3% and 25% are usually considered acceptable.
-If the grade of your yard is less than that, or if its current grade isn’t directing runoff away from the home, your yard may need regrading.
+If your yard’s grade is less than that, or if its current grade isn’t directing runoff away from the home, it may need regrading.
 A slope greater than 25% can cause erosion and often calls for a different process called landscape grading.

 What are the Benefits of Having My Yard Graded?